 A servo motor consists of a micro motor, a set of reduction gears, a potentiometer (which is connected to the gear reducer and acts as a position sensor), and a controller (generally including a voltage comparator, input signal, and power supply).

-Different from Stepper Motor
+How is Servo Motor Different from Stepper Motor?

 The output gear of the reduction gear set inside the servo system is connected to a potentiometer to form a position sensor, so the rotation angle of this servo motor system is affected by the rotation angle of the potentiometer.
 The two ends of the potentiometer are connected to the positive and negative poles of the power supply respectively, and the sliding end is connected to the rotating shaft.
 The slider rotates with the shaft, causing the voltage between the potentiometer slider end and the negative end of the power supply to change with the shaft rotation.
-This voltage is input into the voltage comparator (operation amplifier) together with the control signal, and the power supply of the operational amplifier is connected to the input power supply.
+This voltage is the input power supply of the voltage comparator (operation amplifier).
+The control signal will be sent to the operational amplifier together with the input voltage.
 The input control signal is a pulse width modulation signal (PWM), which changes the average voltage by the proportion of the high voltage in a medium period.

 How to Control the Direction of Micro Motor?